Last Updated on 3rd August 2022 by Chauncey Morgan

-If you are using a semi-permanent hair color you can dye your hair as often as you want, because it doesn’t have anything that could damage your hair.
-Many people who sport unicorn hair mix a bit of their hair dye into their conditioner, to top up the color and reduce fading.
+If you are using semi-permanent hair color, you can dye your hair as often as you want, because it doesn’t have anything that could damage your hair.
+Many people who sport unicorn hair mix a bit of their hair dye into their conditioner to top up the color and reduce fading.

-If you are wondering how often can you dye your hair with a demi-permanent dye (mixed with peroxide or other developers) then the answer is different.
-Semi-permanent dyes fade slowly over a period of a few weeks, but if you keep reapplying them too often they have a tendency to deposit too much color, and the peroxide will hurt your hair.
+If you are wondering how often should you dye your hair with a demi-permanent dye mixed with peroxide or other developers, then the answer is different.
+Semi-permanent dyes fade slowly over a period of a few weeks, but if you keep re-applying them too often, they have a tendency to deposit too much color and the peroxide will hurt your hair.

 To make sure you’re on the right track, be sure to check out our handy hair color charts here!

-How long does semi permanent hair dye last depends on the brand you used, the health and porosity of your hair and whichcolor you are using.
+How long semi-permanent hair dye lasts depends on the brand you use, the health and porosity of your hair, and which color you are using.
 It also depends on how often you wash your hair, and how you do it.
 Expect to have some fading from the first wash, but I have personally managed to keep red tones from Manic Panic on my dark hair for several months.